 - Information produced, recorded or stored by means of any tape-recorder, computer equipment, whether hardware or software or both, or other devices, and any material subsequently derived from information so produced, recorded or stored

 - Label, marking or other writing that identifies or describes anything of which it forms part, or to which it is attached by any means

 - Book, map, plan, graph or drawing

-- Reputational damage- AAGroup could suffer reputatational damage following an adverse event such as a computer hacker distributing or deleting personal information held by AAGroup.
+- Reputational damage- AAGrouup could suffer reputational damage following an adverse event such as a computer hacker distributing or deleting Personal Information held by AAGroup.